Ketch Secor: Personal life

-Secor moved to Ithaca, New York, at 19 to attend Ithaca College.
-His girlfriend, Lydia Peelle, attended Cornell University.
-After multiple breakups, the couple married on November 3, 2001 in North Andover, Massachusetts.
-They had two children, a daughter and a son.
+Secor moved to Ithaca, New York, at age 19 to attend Ithaca College, while his girlfriend, Lydia Peelle, attended Cornell University.
+The couple married in 2001, in North Andover, Massachusetts and had two children, a daughter and a son, before divorcing in 2018.

 Secor frequently collaborates and writes music with American bluegrass guitarist Molly Tuttle, who occasionally tours and appears with Old Crow Medicine Show.
-In early 2023, it was reported that Secor and Tuttle were in a romantic relationship.
+Secor has been in a relationship with Tuttle since 2023, and the couple married on August 22, 2026 in Santa Cruz, California.

 Secor endorsed Joe Biden in the 2020 presidential election.